Context-Aware Mixup for Domain Adaptive Semantic Segmentation: Methodology

-Specifically, we first get the spatially-modulated pseudo label: $\tilde{Y}_{T} \leftarrow \arg \max _{c^{\prime}}\hat{f}_{\theta^{\prime}} \left(i, j, c^{\prime}\right)$.
-Next, we randomly select half of the classes present in the $\argmax{}$ prediction $\tilde{Y}_{T}$, namely $c$.
+Specifically, we first get the spatially-modulated pseudo label: $\tilde{Y}_{T} \leftarrow \arg \max _{c^{\prime}}\hat{F}_{\theta^{\prime}} \left(h, w, c^{\prime}\right)$.
+Next, we randomly select half of the classes present in the prediction $\tilde{Y}_{T}$, namely $c$.
 After that, we judge whether each category $k \in c$ presented in $\tilde{Y}_{T}$ is in the meta-class list $m$ or not.
-The meta-class list involves several groups of heuristic meta-classes, \emph{e.g.,} pole, traffic sign, traffic light are in one group, and bicycle, motorcycle and rider are in another group, etc. This list is chosen from the prior distribution of the source domain and it is shared in all experiments.
-If $k \in c$, we append the semantic-related classes $\tilde{k}$ of class $k$ to the current list $c$.
-The current list $c$ is dynamic in each forwarding, and we observe it has only about $50\% \sim 60\%$ of all classes of the target image.
+As shown in Table~\ref{table:meta_class}, the meta-class list $m$ involves several groups of meta-classes, \emph{e.g.,} pole, traffic sign, traffic light are in one group, namely ``object", and bicycle, motorcycle, and rider, are in another group, namely ``human-vehicle", \emph{etc}.
+This list is chosen from the prior knowledge of the hierarchical contexts given in the target domain, \emph{i.e.,} Cityscapes~\cite{cordts2016cityscapes}, and is shared in all experiments.
+We empirically set $m$ as the combination of group I and group II in all experiments since relatively little context knowledge is not enough to provide sufficient supervisions for the adaptation, while too much prior knowledge will easily push the learning falling into local optima.
+More experimental analysis on meta class lists $m$ could be referred to Section~\ref{sec:ablation}.
+If $k \in c$, we append the semantic-related classes $\tilde{k}$ of current class $k$ to the current list $c$.

-A binary contextual mask $M$ is generated by setting the pixels from the final class list $c$ to value $1$ in $M$, and all others to value $0$.
+A binary contextual mask $M$ is then generated by setting the pixels from the final class list $c$ to value $1$ in $M$, and all others to value $0$, which can be formulated as follows:

-where $i \in h, j \in w$.
-We iterate each spatial location to generate the mask. \textit{This mask $M$ is then utilized as prior knowledge} to mix the images in the input level, the labels in output level (Section \ref{sec:inputoutputsampling}), and the significance mask on the significance mask level (Section \ref{sec:siglevelsampling}) between the source domain and the target domain.
-The whole algorithm of contextual masl generation is described in Algorithm ~\ref{algorithm 0}.
+where $h \in H, w \in W$, and $H$ and $W$ are the height and width of the image.
+We iterate each spatial location $(h,w)$ to generate the mask $M$. \textit{This mask $M$ is then utilized as prior knowledge} to mix the images in the input level, the labels in output level (Section \ref{sec:inputoutputsampling}), and the significance mask on the significance mask level (Section \ref{sec:siglevelsampling}) between the source domain and the target domain.
+The whole algorithm of contextual mask generation is described in Algorithm ~\ref{algorithm 0}.